PrairieLearn/PrairieLearn/doc/devElements.md

 of all dependencies needed by all elements on a page, dedup the dependencies, and ensure they are loaded on the page.

-If you place `[element_name].js` or `[element_name].css` files alongside your Python and mustache files, they will automatically be included on the page.
-For instance, if I have an element with the tag `<pl_my_element>`, simply creating the files `pl_my_element.js` and `pl_my_element.css` will ensure they are loaded on the page.

-You can also manually list any scripts or stylesheets that your element relies on.
-If you want to express a dependency on a global script (anything located in public/javascripts/), you can include that in your dependency list as well.

 Dependencies are listed in `question-servers/elements/index.js`.
 You can configure them for your element as follows: